c-h-russell-walker/mbta-schedule/README.md

 ---

-## Notes/comments on assumptions made in code:
+## Notes/comments on assumptions made in code (they link to relevant portion of code):

 [Expect the destination to be the first value in the array](/src/components/DeparturesTable.jsx#L180-L181)